How to Make Cricut Cutout Faux Leather & Foil Earrings

 Want the FREE SVG file you so you make these CRICUT FAUX LEATHER & IRON ON FOIL EARRINGS yourself?

-Get it from our Resource Library!
+It’s Design #114 in my free Resource Library!
 You’ll receive the password for the Resource Library instantly after filling out the form below!